-The Cooler Master V6 GT depends on air flow to be effective as a CPU cooler.
+The Cooler Master V6 GT depends on airflow to be effective as a CPU cooler.
 The more airflow, the colder the processor can get.
 You do not have to get the room cold to chill your processor but if you do, the results are simply amazing.
 For this review, I placed an AMD 965 x4 processor out in the torture of my garage during winter.
-The stock cooler could not chill the processor even at 9.9 degrees Celsius but the Cooler Master V6 GT came alive to get rid of any spare heat this this AMD quad core had to offer.
+The stock cooler could not chill the processor even at 9.9 degrees Celsius but the Cooler Master V6 GT came alive to get rid of any spare heat this AMD quad-core had to offer.

 The test system used for this testing was an AMD Phenom II x4 965 overclocked to 3.655 GHz on an Asus M4A785-M Motherboard running POV-Ray for Windows Beta which utilizes all four cores while creating stunning 3D images.

 One thing that these test results did not show was how the massive 120MM fan would begin spinning faster as the heat increased in the computer I placed it in.
 The DynaLoop Bearing inside the fan seemed to help it roar to life pushing so much air that the exhaust fan on the back of the computer case was actually spinning faster.
 Part of the reason for the variance in the AMD Phenom II x4 965 temperature above 25 degrees Celsius was the fact that airflow in the system case had to be restricted to reach these levels.